What Do Embalmer Do?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-There were about 3,700 jobs for Embalmer in 2016 (in the United States).
+In 2016, there was an estimated number of 3,700 jobs in the United States for Embalmer.
 There is little to no growth in job opportunities for Embalmer.
 Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 The states with the most job growth for Embalmer are North Carolina, Colorado, and Tennessee.
 Watch out if you plan on working in Kansas, Kentucky, or Illinois.
 These states have the worst job growth for this type of profession.